-Deficiencies of \$352,000 and \$1,535,000 for donor-restricted endowment funds, resulting from declines in market value, have been offset by an allocation from unrestricted net assets to temporarily restricted net assets for the years ended June 30, 2013 and 2012, respectively.
-As the market value of the portfolio increases, the deficiency will decrease.
+The College recognized no deficiencies of donor-restricted endowment funds for the year ended June 30, 2014.
+Deficiencies of \$352,000 for donor-restricted endowment funds, resulting from declines in market value, were offset by an allocation from unrestricted net assets to temporarily restricted net assets for the year ended June 30, 2013.